jyjblrd/Low-Cost-Mocap/README.md

 The documentation for this project is admittedly pretty lacking, if anyone would like to put type definitions in the Python code that would be amazing and probably go a long way to helping the readability of the code.
 Feel free to also use the [discussion](https://github.com/jyjblrd/Mocap-Drones/discussions) tab to ask questions.

 My blog post has some more information about the drones & camera: [joshuabird.com/blog/post/mocap-drones](https://joshuabird.com/blog/post/mocap-drones)

+## "Inside-Out" Multi-Agent Tracking (SLAM)
+This motion capture system is an "outside-in" system, with external cameras tracking objects within a fixed space.
+There are also "inside-out" systems which use cameras on the drones/robots to determine their locations, not requiring any external infrastructure.

+My undergraduate dissertation presents such a system, which is capable of localizing multiple agents within a world in real time using purely visual data, with state-of-the-art performance.
+Check it out here: [https://github.com/jyjblrd/distributed_visual_SLAM](https://github.com/jyjblrd/distributed_visual_SLAM)